 With osteoporosis after menopause, you have a high risk for fracture if you:

 Evenity works to strengthen your bones by increasing your BMD.
 And having higher BMD lowers your risk for fracture.
-(For more information about how Evenity works in the body to treat osteoporosis, see the “How Evenity works” section below.)
+(See “How Evenity works” below for details.)

 BMD is a measurement of how strong your bones are.
 It’s measured using a test called a DEXA scan.
 The result of this test is called your T-score.